-I have been cooking with almond flour for over a decade.
+I began cooking with almond flour in 2001, when I went on a low-carb, grain-free diet.
 You will find it used on this site in a variety of ways, from breakfasts to entrées to desserts.

-I recommend purchasing almond flour online.
-It’s generally half the price of the same product in a retail outlet.
 I store my almond flour in gallon or half-gallon glass mason jars.
-I keep one out in a cabinet and leave all the other ones in the freezer.
-Using almond flour straight out of the freezer is an exercise in clumpy frustration, which is why I leave one out.
-How long can one keep the almond flour before it goes bad?
-I keep mine refrigerated for up to 6 months, sometimes longer.
-Freezing seems to extend shelf life even more.
+I keep one out in a cabinet and leave the rest in the freezer.
+Using almond flour straight out of the freezer is an exercise in clumpy frustration, so leave some out at room temperature.
+How long does almond flour keep before it goes bad?
+I refrigerate mine for up to 6 months, sometimes longer.
+Freezing extends shelf life even more.

-1 cup blanched almond flour = 4 ounces (by weight).
+1 cup blanched almond flour = 4 ounces weight

-Almond flour is not to be confused with almond meal, which contains whole, ground almonds that still have the skin on them.
+Almond flour is not to be confused with almond meal, which contains whole, ground almonds that still have the skin on.
 Almond meal, or almond flour that is not blanched, will not work for the almond flour recipes on this site.

 For more information on why I use almond flour please see my Why Almond Flour? page.